mjordan/islandora_workbench_docs/docs/preparing_data.md

 The options for arranging your data are detailed below.

+!!! note
+    Some of Workbench's functionality depends on a specific directory structure not described here, for example "[Creating nodes from files](/islandora_workbench_docs/creating_nodes_from_files/)" and "[Creating paged, compound, and collection content](/islandora_workbench_docs/paged_and_compound/)."
+However, the information on this page applies to the vast majority of Workbench usage.

 ## Using an input directory

 In this configuration, you define an input directory (identified by the `input_dir` config option) that contains a CSV file with field content (identified by the `input_csv` config option) and any accompanying media files you want to add to the newly created nodes: